ionic-team/stencil-site/versioned_docs/version-v3/output-targets/dist.md

 # Distribution Output Target

 The `dist` type is to generate the component(s) as a reusable library that can be self-lazy loading, such as [Ionic](https://www.npmjs.com/package/@ionic/core).
+The `dist` output will bundle all components into your application and only load the ones it needs at runtime.
 When creating a distribution, the project's `package.json` will also have to be updated.
-However, the generated bundle is tree-shakable, ensuring that only imported components will end up in the build.

 ```tsx
 outputTargets: [